-Are you currently researching for the best generator in the market?
-I’ve been prepping for a long time, so I have a lot of basic survival needs taken care of—a long-term food supply, water filtration, etc. One thing which I thought I’d take care of in the beginning was a generator.
-But I quickly realized that backup power was a complex topic, and something I should wait to deal with until after I had better assessed my needs.
+Are you currently researching for the best home generator in the market?
+I’ve been prepping for a long time, so I have a lot of basic survival needs taken care of—a long-term food supply, water filtration, etc. Next thing on mind was having the right home generator for my house.
+Interestingly enough, I quickly realized that shopping for a backup power was a complex task, and something I needed to do extensive research before purchasing.

-A couple months back, I decided it was time to finally take care of it.
-But it wasn’t easy to figure out what I needed.
 I wanted something for both my home and my retreat.
 But I still wasn’t sure where to begin.
-“Should I get a portable generator I can take from one site to the other?
+“Should I get a portable home generator I can take from one site to the other?
 Two permanent generators?
 How much power do I need?
 What fuel source should I choose?”
 These were the kinds of questions I had to answer.

-Here is a list of the Best Generator
+Here is a list of the Best Home Generators

 Now that I am all set up, I want to share the knowledge I have picked up along the way so that hopefully your generator buying process will be easier and more straightforward than mine.
 I am aiming to make this a comprehensive guide, so by the time you read through it all, you will be ready to pick out the best generator for your needs.

-Before, you can purchase the right generator, you need to ask yourself why you need it, how you will use it, and where you will set it up.
+Before, you can purchase the best home generator, you need to ask yourself why you need it, how you will use it, and where you will set it up.
 Here are some questions to consider:

 - How long is the typical power outage in your area?